-Estimated impairment of interests in associates
+Estimated impairment of interests in associates and interest in a joint venture

-The impairment review of interests in associates required management's judgement particularly in assessing: (i) whether an event has occurred that may indicate that the related carrying value of interests may not be recoverable; and (ii) whether the carrying value of the interests can be supported by the recoverable amount.
+The impairment review of interests in associates and interest in a joint venture required management's judgment particularly in assessing: (i) whether an event has occurred that may indicate that the related carrying value of interests may not be recoverable; and (ii) whether the carrying value of the interests can be supported by the recoverable amount.
 Changing the estimates used by management in assessing impairment could materially affect the recoverable amount used in the impairment test and as a result affect the Group's consolidated financial position and results of operations.
-As at 31 December 2014, the carrying value of interests in associates is approximately HK\$24,362,000 (2013: HK\$57,570,000).
-No impairment losses were recognised for the year ended 31 December 2014 (2013: Nil).
+As at 31 December 2015, the carrying value of interests in associates and interest in a joint venture is approximately HK\$29,737,000 and HK\$7,366,000 respectively (2014: HK\$24,362,000 and nil).
+No accumulated impairment losses were recognised as at 31 December 2015 (2014: Nil)